 Welcome to the Friends of Bedwell Bayfront Park website

-The City is now seeking outside consultants to assist in developing the Bedwell Bayfront Park Master Plan to provide a long-term vision and general development guide for the park and park facilities.
+The Bedwell Bayfront Park Master Plan will provide a long-term vision and general development guide for the park and park facilities.
 The Plan will address how to protect park resources, improve amenities, enhance user experience, plan for future developments and fund maintenance and capital costs.
-We expect that the city will be holding public meetings early in 2017 to get park user input on a wide range of issues.
-For more information, see http://mercurynews.ca.newsmemory.com/publink.php?shareid=0c521aa09.
+For more information, see MercuryNews2016-12-04.html.

 We encourage all park users to share your vision for the park, how best it serves those who use it and how we want it preserved for the future.
 Attend one of the meetings or send comments and messages to Derek Schweigart, Assistant Community Services Director email@example.com and to firstname.lastname@example.org.
 We are included on the committee working with the city on this project.

 Drones and radio-controlled aircraft are no longer permitted at the park, per ordinance 8.28.130, Prohibited activity in parks or facilities.
 The rule reads: “The following activities are prohibited in any park or recreational facility…Motor-driven vehicles or models, including drones and unmanned aircraft systems, except in designated areas, and except for the use of drones by public safety personnel for emergency operations.”

 There is a large sign in the main parking lot, with a map of the park and its trails.

 Walk out to the northeast corner (where the little binoculars symbol is on the park brochure) and you’ll find signs about the Don Edwards San Francisco Bay National Wildlife Refuge restoration, and a panorama of what you can see from that viewpoint (as of 2013 the signs are being replaced).